4 Nights In A Glass Igloo Hotel to See The Northern Lights

 Day 1 – Reindeer Safari

-My first full day at the resort, I had booked a reindeer safari.
-After breakfast, I met with our guide who took us to our starting point.
+On my first full day at the resort, I booked a reindeer safari.
+After breakfast, I met with our guide, who took us to our starting point.

-What I learned about reindeer that day: both males and females have antlers; babies don’t have spots (like our deer); they shouldn’t be touched because doing so disrupts their heat entrapment in their fur that keeps them warm; they are super friendly but also spook easily; every reindeer in Finland is privately owned.
+Some interesting reindeer facts: both males and females have antlers; babies don’t have spots (like our deer); they shouldn’t be touched because doing so disrupts their heat entrapment in their fur that keeps them warm; they are super friendly but also spook easily; every reindeer in Finland is privately owned.

 Day 2 – Snowmobiling

-I’ve never ridden or driven a snowmobile before this trip.
+I’d never ridden or driven a snowmobile before this trip.
 Somehow I decided that the arctic jungle was a good time to get started.
-I was kind of nervous, and it took a few minutes to get used to, but once I got the hang of it, it was SO much fun.
+I was kind of nervous, and it took a few minutes to get used to, but it was so much fun once I got the hang of it.
 I highly recommend this.
 I’m personally going to try and snowmobile anytime I’m in a cold weather location for vacation from now on.

 Day 3 – Saunas and Northern Lights

 There are options for renting out smoke saunas.
-However, that was a bit expensive (approximately 400ish euros) and was meant for larger groups.
+However, that was expensive (approximately 400ish euros) and meant for larger groups.
 So, I bypassed that and opted for the regular saunas.
-It wasn’t super crowded when I did it, so I got privacy and relaxation!
+It wasn’t crowded when I did it, so I got privacy and relaxation!

 The beauty of the glass igloo is that you can see and capture the images from the warm comfort of your room.
 I found, however, that my pictures were better when I went outside.
 So yes, I threw on my outwear over my pajamas and braved the cold.
 Here’s what I saw: